‘World’s Sexiest Nurse’ Lauren Drain Rocks Blue String Bikini In Stunning Throwback

 A third fan opted to post nothing but a string of emoji in their comment, adding the popular heart-eyed face, rose, and fire pictures to convey their love for the bikini snap.

-As previously reported by The Inquisitr, Lauren has been posting a ton of throwback photos on Instagram, and showcased her hard body in a skimpy black bikini earlier this week.
+As previously reported by The Inquisitr, Lauren has been posting a ton of throwback photos on Instagram and showcased her hard body in a skimpy black bikini earlier this week.

 In the photograph, Lauren sports a bronzed tan all over her body and wore her pin-straight golden locks in loose strands the engulfed her shoulders as she flexed her muscular arms and gave a sultry stare into the camera.